JamesMartin1998/JavaScript-Project/README.md

 - Fixed users starting the game without choosing a weapon.
 Users will be sent an alert.
 - Fixed the user playing a infinite number of games as the games remaining would continue into the minus numbers instead of stoping at zero.
 This was fixed by calling the reset game function.
 - Fixed the wrong image showing in the pop up section.
-- Fixed HTML W3C Validator error (div not allowed as child of button) by using img elements instead of divs with backgrounds
+- Fixed HTML W3C Validator error (div not allowed as child of button) by using img elements instead of divs with backgrounds.
 - Fixed the footer error on the 'Play' page.
-On larger devices the content height wouldn't fit the page so the footer would appear in the middle of the page instead on the bottom.
+On larger devices, the content height wouldn't fit the page so the footer would appear in the middle of the page instead on the bottom.
 I tried setting the body height to 100vh and positioning the footer at the bottom, but this caused the footer to cover content of some devices.
 To fix, I added a div with min-height of 10rem to provide the content with enough height to position the footer at the bottom of the page.

 ## Unfixed Bugs